emulation-plans/azure-lab/README.md

 ## Introduction
-I built this so I could easily (and relatively cheaply) spin up a windows environment to build CTFs, try new attacks out, and in a past life demo Elastic Security to people.
+I built this so I could easily (and relatively cheaply) spin up an environment to build CTFs, try new attacks out, and in a past life demo Elastic Security to people.

 The scripts here will deploy the following.